MoiraMarques/projeto/Request-Subtitles-Functionality.md

    requests for Catalan") and let them choose "My languages", let  them follow all requests.

-##Notifying the requesters
+ I

- - When somebody starts on a request you made
+ - When somebody starts on a request you made (Include bullets: • View existing work (may not be visible yet) • Send USERNAME a personal message • Leave an encouraging comment)
- - When somebody completes a request you made, also ask to work on further translation.
- - Requester follows:

-    - video?
-    - all languages (even ones that don't exist)
-    - for further subtitling requests
- - They can unfollow specific languages that don't matter to them.
+ - When somebody completes a request you made (this asks them to proofread the subtitles, and translate them into another language.
+Include in bullets: "Now its your turn: • Say "Thanks" in the comments • Review these subtitles for spelling and grammar errors • Translate them into other languages")
  - Unbatched emails are okay for this.

 ##Admin settings: